All life on Earth depends on healthy oceans.

 Oceans cover 72% of the Earth, supply half of its oxygen and provide a range of goods and services, such as food, habitat and medicine, that are an integral part of our health and economies.

-Today, on World Oceans Day, we celebrate the exceptionally biodiverse coastal region of northern Peru and the local fishermen’s efforts to protect Peru’s eastern tropical Pacific Ocean.
+Today, on World Oceans Day, we celebrate the exceptionally biodiverse coastal region of northern Peru, and the local fishermen’s efforts to protect their waters.

-Peru’s northern sea – home to species such as marine turtles, humpback whales, and the endangered Humboldt penguin – holds roughly 70% of the nation’s marine biodiversity, including numerous endemic species, which are species that only exist in that region.
+Peru’s northern sea is one of the richest and most important marine ecosystems in the country.
+Home to species such as marine turtles, humpback whales and the endangered Humboldt penguin, the area holds roughly 70% of Peru’s marine biodiversity, including many endemic species, or species that only exist in that region.
 The coastal waters constitute the greatest upwelling system on the planet and support one of the world’s largest fisheries – accounting for nearly 20% of global fish stocks and 60% of Peru’s seafood consumption.

 Despite its high levels of biodiversity, endemism, and economic significance, this ecoregion lacks legal protection and faces enormous threats including unsustainable fishing practices, industrial pollution, and unmanaged tourism.

-Nature and Culture International has joined forces with the fishermen and local communities in an effort to establish Grau Tropical Sea National Reserve, protecting 285,841 acres and threatened artisanal fishing activity for around 5,000 families.
+Recognizing the urgent need to protect this area, artisanal fishermen seek to create northern Peru’s first national marine reserve.
+Nature and Culture International has joined forces with the fishermen, local communities and Peru’s National Park System (SERNANP) in an effort to establish Grau Tropical Marine Reserve, protecting 286,642 acres and threatened artisanal fishing activity for around 5,000 families.